Code4Dopamine/portfolio-gatsby/content/jobs/C4SF/index.md

 - Work as part of the Core-Team and helping out with organizing events
 - Help define internal tech stack necessary for project teams to collaborate
-- Working on open-source project (Project-Compass)
+- Work on open-source project (Project-Compass)